GuavaCZ/filament-knowledge-base/README.md

 If you **don't** pass any locale, it will automatically create the documentation file for every locale in `/docs/{locale}`.

 ### Markdown
-After you generated your documentation file, it's time to edit it.
+After you generate your documentation file, it's time to edit it.

 A markdown file consists of two sections, the `Front Matter` and `Content`.